 Revenue Source Descriptions

 Primary Government

 Property Taxes

 Property Taxes are levied against the taxable assessed valuation of real and personal property in the county.
 The tax rates are expressed in "mills" per one dollar of the assessed taxable valuation of the property; one mill of taxation is equal to one dollar on each one thousand dollars of assessed valuation.
 Reductions, due to various legislative acts to provide exemptions, are based on historical trends.
 In addition to the operating levy, in August, 1989, Ottawa County residents voted a 20 year millage at the rate of .5 mill to fund the county's lease obligation to the Ottawa County Building Authority and the cost of operating the E-911 Central Dispatch system.
 In November 1996, a 10-year .33 mill was approved for Park Expansion, Development and Maintenance.
+The Parks levy was reaffirmed by the voters during 2007.
 The property tax levies conform with the Headlee constitutional tax limitation amendment as well as P.A.
 5 of 1982, Truth in Taxation requirements.